hsspratt/Solar-system-nbody/README.md

 **This is the script that needs to be run.** Once run the GUI will pop up and many steps will be printed in the console telling you whats happening with the script.

+## Lagrange Script

+- This script calculates and plots the Lagrange points for a two body system.
+Mu is the relative mass : mu = mass[1]/(mass[0]+mass[1])
+- If mu = 0.5, masses are same size.
+The value of mu can be changed by just editting the value of mu_ratio at top of script

 ## Initial conditions which produce sensible orbits

 | N body system | Time Period | Number of Periods | Gravitational Constants | Iterations Per Period | ODE Solver |